msveshnikov/autovibe/index.md

 ## Overview

-`index.html` is the primary and sole file of the ThinkLoop project, serving as the frontend user interface for a web application designed to facilitate rapid iterative thinking.
-This application, named "ThinkLoop," allows users to input a seed idea and an API key (presumably for accessing a language model or similar service) to generate iterative outputs.
+`index.html` is the primary and sole file of the AutoVibe project, serving as the frontend user interface for a web application designed to facilitate rapid iterative thinking.
+This application, named "AutoVibe," allows users to input a seed idea and an API key (presumably for accessing a language model or similar service) to generate iterative outputs.
 The current version is a frontend demonstration, showcasing the user interface and basic client-side logic.
 It is designed to be expanded with backend integration to enable actual processing and idea iteration.